aarongilly/notes/content/Six Horizons of Focus.md

 ## 4 - Three-to-Five Year Goal

-Who do you want to be in a few years, accounting for reasonable change from external factors.
+Who do you want to be in a few years, accounting for reasonable change from external factors. [[5 Year Plan]]

 ## 5 - Purpose & Principles

-What do you want your life to be.
+What do you want your life to be. [[Be Principle-Centered]]

 ---